virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 12: 2018-02-22 Thursday

+> Kept thinking about this Game of Life setup between dreaming, haha. 👾 Feels awesome to complete a #freecodecamp React game challenge in three days!
+(Now to catch up on that sleep!)
+R2D12/#100DaysOfCode https://fcc-game-of-life.herokuapp.com/

+Also enjoyed implementing a range slider--I've never done that before (maybe a little overdue)!

 ## R2 Day 11: 2018-02-21 Wednesday

 > Continuing to work through the Game of Life #freecodecamp.
 The logic isn't quite right yet, but it does transform enough to make me feel semi-productive!
 R2D11/#100daysofcode https://fcc-game-of-life.herokuapp.com/